marianosimone/take-a-look/quotes.md

 > A jnani (wise) is like one who knows beyond doubt that a log of wood contains fire.
 But a vijnani (one with spiritual insight) is he who lights the log, cooks over the fire, and is nourished by the food

-Ramakrishna, "Advice to PunditT Shashadhar"
+Ramakrishna, "Advice to Pundit Shashadhar"